grenaud/gargammel/README.md

 Creating bacterial databases from a metaBIT:
 -------------------------------------------------------------------------------------

 metaBIT [https://bitbucket.org/Glouvel/metabit] is a metagenomic profiler from high-throughput sequencing shotgun data.
-To download the fasta a files based on a profile obtained using metaBIT's output, simply supply the "all_taxa.tsv" file, which details the different species and their abundance, make sure you are connected to the internet and use the retrieveFromMetabit script in as such:
+To download the fasta files based on a profile obtained using metaBIT's output, simply supply the "all_taxa.tsv" file, which details the different species and their abundances, make sure you are connected to the internet and use the retrieveFromMetabit script in as such:

     mkdir exampleBacteriaDB
     cd exampleBacteriaDB